NicoCarpe/dynamic-mri-viewer/README.md

 - Use the `Switch to Image Space` button to toggle between **k-space** and **image space** views for the composite image.

 ### **5. View Coil Images**
-- Check the `Show Coil Images` box to enable the "Coil Images" tab, displaying all individual coil images in a scrollable grid layout.
+- Individual coil images can be opened in new tabs by clicking on a coil image in the main grid.
+These tabs allow synchronized slice and time navigation.

 ### **6. Navigate Time and Slices**
 - Use the **Time** and **Slice** sliders to explore different frames and slices of the dataset.
-These controls are synchronized for both the composite image and the coil images.
+These controls are synchronized for all views, including composite images and individual coil image tabs.

 ---

 ## **Future Improvements**
 - **Data Formats**: Add support for other file formats such as NIfTI or DICOM.
-- **Customize Input Shapes**: Add the ability load different data shapes including non-dynamic images.
+- **Customize Input Shapes**: Add the ability to load different data shapes including non-dynamic images.
 - **Advanced Tools**: Include region-of-interest (ROI) selection and measurements.

 ---